 - Selected in internal competition to present at Department of Medicine Research Day, 2017

 - Department of Pathology, University of Cambridge, 2016

 - Department of Medicine, University of Cambridge, 2015

 - Third European Congress for Virology 2007

-- Designed and supervised projects for part II/III NST and MVST students (2016-).
-Most recent student’s work has been presented at a national conference
+- Design and supervise projects for part II/III NST and MVST students (2016-).

 - Selected for and participated in Emerging Research Leaders’ Development Programme

 - Cambridge-Africa THRiVE mentor, part of capacity-building and knowledge-exchange partnership with Makerere University.
 Mentored potential student through successful application and fellowship

 ACADEMIC SERVICE AND ADMINISTRATION

 - External reviewer for Research Grants Council of Hong Kong COVID-19 funding calls